fotisoikonomou/Frontend-MovieRama-Fotis--Oikonomou/README.md

 ### Instructions for Local Development

 1. First, install the HTTP-server package globally: <b>npm install -g http-server</b>
-2. Navigate to the `src` folder of the project and run:$ http-server -p 8000 This will start the local server on port 8000.
+2. Navigate to the `src` folder of the project and run: <b> http-server -p 8000 </b>
+This will start the local server on port 8000, but you can use any other port fits you.